GogoHYX/DSC180_sleep_apnea/README.md

 3. `predict`: loads the saved models, makes predictions, stores them under `results/` directory, and also stores the model recall values in a `.txt` file.
 4. `test`: provides the functionality of `1` `2` and `3` targets combined, on the test raw data.
 5. `all`: provides the functionality of `1` `2` and `3` targets combined, on the real raw data
+6. `test_rnn` test the rnn model on a subset of test files and save the output under `data/out`.

 ### Directory Map